bpftrace/bpftrace/docs/stdlib.md

 ### strcontains
-- `int64 strcontains(const char *haystack, const char *needle)`

-`strcontains` compares whether the string haystack contains the string needle.
+Compares whether the string haystack contains the string needle.

-If needle is contained `1` is returned, else zero is returned.
+If needle is contained true is returned, else false is returned.

-bpftrace doesn’t read past the length of the shortest string.

 ### strerror